chainflag/eth-faucet/README.md

 ## License

 Distributed under the MIT License.
-See LICENSE.txt for more information.
+See LICENSE for more information.